 In a series of articles I have been taking on the myriad aspects of Shakespeare’s personality, the depth of his knowledge and whether the Stratford Shakespeare had as much prolific knowledge to write the plays attributed to him.
 One peculiarity about the author of Shakespeare’s plays and poetry is the fact, taken partly from the linguistic terminology and his arcane descriptions, sometimes metaphorical, sometimes anachronistic of various subjects as listed as follows:

-The man was a prolific polymath having studied a multitude of subjects such as botany, medicine, anatomy, ornithology, falconry, fencing, horsemanship, horticulture, astrology, and Greek and Roman classical mythology.
+The author of the plays and poetry was a prolific polymath having studied a multitude of subjects such as botany, medicine, anatomy, ornithology, falconry, fencing, horsemanship, horticulture, astrology, and Greek and Roman classical mythology.
 Incidentally, to name but a few, the list in reality is much larger suggesting an ability or curiosity about the world at large and the motivation to discover and understand a lot more.
 See for example: The Hunt For Shakespeare